jsreport/docs/docs/online-faq.md

 ### <a name="support"></a>Support

 The best way to reach us is to use our [forum](https://forum.jsreport.net/).
 You can also use our support email if you have a sensitive question or urgent problem. `support@jsreport.net`

+### <a name="container-crashed"></a>Container crashed
+You may get this error when running template in jsreportonline.

+> Error when processing render request The communication with your dedicated recipe container crashed.
+This is usually caused by reaching provided resources limits.
+The container is now about to be restarted.

+jsreportonline isolates every rendering request in the dedicated docker container sandbox.
+Each user/tenant has its own.
+The  container  has strict limits for memory and cpu usage.
+When the container reaches the memory limit it gets killed by OS.
+When we lose the communication with the container, we throw this particular error.
+In our experience, the memory problem usually originates in rendering big images in pdf.
+The developer usually places an html `img` tag with a huge image and restrict its size with width and height.
+However, the pdf has this image in a smaller size but with the full original resolution.
+The big images then cause memory issues even when the image width/height is small in the pdf.
+The solution, in this case, is to resize the image before it is used.